freeCodeCamp/boilerplate-demographic-data-analyzer/README.md

 * What country has the highest percentage of people that earn >50K and what is that percentage?
 * Identify the most popular occupation for those who earn >50K in India.

-Use the starter code in the file `demographic_data_anaylizer`.
+Use the starter code in the file `demographic_data_analyzer`.
 Update the code so all variables set to "None" are set to the appropriate calculation or code.
 Round all decimals to the nearest tenth.

 Unit tests are written for you under `test_module.py`.